menatahari/tp/docs/DeveloperGuide.md

 <puml src="diagrams/AddPerson.puml" alt="AddPerson" />

 ### Edit Person Command
-The edit person command allows users to edit key employees' information into a startup.
+The edit person command allows users to edit key employees' information from a startup.

 The key employee information will be displayed in the people pane, next to the startup card view.
 Through this function, users can keep track of employees' name, email, and other related information.